Anne Neville Facts:

 Shakespeare takes considerable license with history in his story of Anne.
 The time of the play is much compressed, and motives are likely also exaggerated or changed for literary effect.
 In the historical timeline, Henry VI and his son, Anne's first husband, were killed in 1471; Anne married Richard in 1472; Richard III took power in 1483 soon after his brother, Edward IV, died suddenly, and Richard ruled for two years, dying in 1485.

-Recent fictional representation: The Rose of York: Love & War by Sandra Worth, 2003, historical fiction.
+Recent fictional representation: Anne is the subject of The Rose of York: Love & War by Sandra Worth, 2003, historical fiction.

 - Mother: Anne de Beauchamp (1426-1492?), a wealthy heiress in her own right whose lands and title (Warwick) made her husband one of the wealthiest and most powerful men in England

-- Edward, Prince of Wales, son of Henry VI
+- 1470: betrothed to and in December married Edward of Westminster, Prince of Wales, son of Henry VI

 - July 12, 1472: married Richard, Duke of Gloucester, later Richard III, brother of Edward IV